 The 6lo (IPv6 over Networks of Resource-constrained Nodes) Working Group (WG) was formed in August 2013, cochaired by Ulrich Herberg and Samita Chakrabarti, under the leadership of Brian Haberman as Internet area director and Ralph Droms as technical advisor.

-The WG is a successor of the 6LoWPAN WG, with a primary difference that the 6Lo WG works across the many layer 2 (L2) technologies that use a base 6LoWPAN stack (RFC 4944, RFC 6282, RFC 6775) for the IPv6 header, low-power adaptation, stateless compression, Neighbor Discovery Optimization for reduced multicast messages, and device registration for reliable connectivity.
+The WG is a successor of the 6LoWPAN WG, with a primary difference that 6lo defines specifications for running IPv6 over multiple constrained L2 technologies that use a base 6LoWPAN stack (RFC 4944, RFC 6282, RFC 6775) for the IPv6 low-power adaptation, stateless header compression and Neighbor Discovery Optimization for reduced multicast and reliable communication (Figure 1.)

 - Limited power, memory, and processing resources

 - Hard upper bounds on state, code space, and processing cycles

 - Optimization of energy and network bandwidth usage

 - Lack of some Layer 2 services, such as complete device connectivity and broadcast/multicast

 Since its formation, the 6lo WG has produced IPv6-over-BLUETOOTH Low Energy (RFC 7668) and IPv6-over-Zwave (RFC 7428), and has been working on documents, including IPv6-over-DECT Ultra Low Energy, IPv6-over-BACNET Master-Slave/Token-Passing networks, IPv6-over-Near Field Communication, extensions for LOWPAN dispatch functions, and a new ethertype request document for assigning a new ethertype for LOWPAN encapsulated IPv6 datagrams.
 Find the latest status of documents at https://datatracker.ietf.org/wg/6lo/documents/.